andsens/homeshick/README.md

 _Functionality_ does however not include:
 * **reliability**. technicalpickles has created a ton of tests for his tool, I'm not going to do that.
-* **prompting**.
-When conflicts arise (symlink, track etc.) homesick prompts you nicely about what you want to do and gives you a wide range of options.
-It's too much of a hassle to do this in bash.
-  Instead _homeshick_ simply compiles a list of stuff you have to do manually (except with symlink file overwrites).
 * **gem** With _gem_ you can easily install and update homesick.
 That's a bit harder with a simple shell script.
-* **runtime options**.
-For now, there are no runtime options because I focused on the core features, they may come in a future version.
 * **tersity**. homesick hides a lot of git output. homeshick doesn't.

 If anyone were to send a pull request fixing one/some of the above, I would be very grateful.

 One advantage homshick has over homesick is the ability to install it easily without root privileges.
-To install a gem, not having root privileges make the job a lot harder (in my experience).
+To install a gem, not having root privileges makes the job a lot harder (in my experience).
 With homeshick you simply run the three commands listed below and you are done!

 # Installation #